nFerrar/Iter/README.md

 A limitation of the events system is that currently each action can only be performed once per event, however this can be cicumvented as events can trigger other events.

+ALL NEW COMBAT SYSTEM

+Currently bare bones, you can now be attacked by agressive NPCs.
+Along with basic attacks, you can also attack an enemys Mind or Spirit.
+You can also define mutiple attack desciprtions for both the enemies and the player.

 Three types of things!

 - Items: